mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

       predicts (Bool field1, Int8 field2) # anonymous schema
    end
 ```
-Schemas can also be anonymous.
+Schemas can also be [anonymous][5].
 In that case, instead of a schema name, a list of named fields is present.

 Schemas describe the structure of data in Inkling streams, such as the
 predefined `input` and `output` streams.
 In addition, many Inkling statements (for